 VRCA is actively helping its members attract, train and retain skilled workers through a variety of programs and services.

 - Dedicated the Advocacy in Action conversation at the Jan.
 16 Division meeting for all three VRCA divisions to navigating B.C.’s skilled labour shortage.
-Division meeting minutes to be posted shortly.

 - Published the Construction in Vancouver supplement to the Business in Vancouver newspaper.
 The editorial theme was recruit, train and retain a skilled workforce.

-BuildForce Canada Construction and Maintenance Looking Forward Highlights Reports (Please note: The first time you access the BuildForce reports, you will see BuildForce Canada’s copyright policy and asked to identify your industry group and what province you are from.
+BuildForce Canada Construction and Maintenance Looking Forward Highlights Reports (Please note: The first time you access the BuildForce reports, you will see BuildForce Canada’s copyright policy and be asked to identify your industry group and what province you are from.
 You will not be prompted for this information on subsequent visits.)

 Construction Job Centre – In today’s candidate-short market, VRCA’s Construction Job Centre is the perfect way for employers to promote job opportunities to thousands of job seekers.